ApptuitAI/apptuit-py/README.md

 - `apptuit.reporter.send.successful` - Number of points which were succssfully processed
 - `apptuit.reporter.send.failed` - Number of points which failed
 - `apptuit.reporter.send.time` - Timing stats of of the send API

+#### Python Process Metrics
+The `ApptutiReporter` can also be configured to report various metrics of the Python process it is running in.
+By default it is disabled but you can enable it by passing setting the parameter `collect_process_metrics` to `True` when creating the reporter object.
+The reporter will collect metrics related to the system resource usage by the process (cpu, memory, IPC etc.) as well as metrics related to garbage collection and threads.
+The complete list of all the metrics collected is provided below:
+- `python.cpu.time.used.seconds` - Total time spent by the process in user mode and system mode.
+- `python.memory.usage.bytes` - Total amount of memory used by the process.
+- `python.page.faults` - Total number of page faults received by the process.
+- *`python.process.swaps` - Total number of times the process was swapped-out of the main memory.
+- `python.block.operations` - Total number of block input and output operations.
+- `python.ipc.messages` - Total number of inter-process messages sent and received by the process.
+- *`python.system.signals` - Total number of signals received by the process.
+- `python.context.switches` - Total number of context switches of the process.
+- `python.thread` - Count of active, demon and dummy threads.
+- `python.gc.collection` - Count of objects collected in gc for each generation.
+- `python.gc.threshold` - Value of garbage collector threshold for each generation.

+**Note** - Metrics marked with `*` are zero on Linux because it does not support them

 #### Global tags, reporter tags and metric tags